Propulsive performance of a windsurf-inspired pitching foil: Introduction

-Few experimental studies, such as those by Ohmi et al. \cite{ohmi1990vortex, Ohmi:1991}, have examined the influence of a mean incidence angle around which the foil oscillates.
+Few experimental studies, such as those by Ohmi \textit{et al}. \cite{ohmi1990vortex, Ohmi:1991}, have examined the influence of a mean incidence angle $\alpha_{m}$ (see Figure~\ref{fig:dyn_boat}.b) around which the foil oscillates for different values of frequency and angular amplitude of the pumping motion.
 They conducted a study on the vortex wake behind a symmetrical NACA 0012 profile, for two mean incidence angles (15$^\circ$ $\&$ 30$^\circ$) and for each of these mean positions, two amplitudes ($\pm$7$^\circ$ $\&$ $\pm$15$^\circ$) and several frequencies.
-This provides them with a wide range of Strouhal number ($St_{A} = fA/U_{\infty}$, $f$ is the pitching frequency and $A$ the beating amplitude) values from $0.048$ to $1.03$.
-This range of $St_{A}$ encompasses that of our study (Table \ref{tab1}).
+This provides them with a wide range of Strouhal number values from $0.048$ to $1.03$.
+This range of St$_{A}$ encompasses that of our study (Table \ref{tab1}).
 They conclude that the mean incidence angle can contribute more than the position of the pivot or the shape of the foil to the generation of different wakes.
-Also, they determined that the vortex wake is $St_{A}$ dependent.
+Also, they determined that the vortex wake is St$_{A}$ dependent.
 This study is done without measuring the associated unsteady forces.
 However, for a motion composed of pitching and heaving other studies discuss the useful effect of adding a non-zero mean incidence angle for maneuvers allowing a strong increase of unsteady side (lift) force coefficient thanks to the effects of the Leading-Edge Vortex (LEV) \cite{schouveiler2005performance}.
 The generation of LEV affects the propulsion force and efficiency but not the time-averaged lift force \cite{chiereghin2019unsteady}.
-In addition, the effect of large amplitudes and Reynolds number effect on the generation of forces and wakes for a pure pitching motion have been studied in particular by Zheng et al. \cite{Zheng:2021} and Mackowski $\&$ Williamson \cite{mackowski2015direct}, who also highlight the dynamic stall delay.
+In addition, the effect of large amplitudes and Reynolds number effect on the generation of forces and wakes for a pure pitching motion have been studied in particular by Zheng \textit{et al}. \cite{Zheng:2021} and Mackowski $\&$ Williamson \cite{mackowski2015direct}, who also highlight the dynamic stall delay.
 We understand that the effect at the trailing edge is important in the generation of unsteady forces.
 LEVs appear when a foil is pitching or heaving with large amplitude or when it has a mean incidence angle large enough for this dynamic effect.
 In certain conditions of foil motion, it is possible to increase the lift force and delay its dynamic stall \cite{Eldredge:2010}.
-In windsurf, athletes navigate with various condition of wind, from small to high incidence angles of the sail where LEV might be produced, increasing the lift force.
+In windsurf, athletes navigate with various condition of wind, from small to high incidence angles of the sail where LEV might be produced, increasing the lift force on the sail.